kelseyhightower/confd/docs/template-resources.md

 ### Notes

-When using the `reload_cmd` feature it's important that the command exits on it's own.
+When using the `reload_cmd` feature it's important that the command exits on its own.
 The reload command is not managed by confd, and will block the configuration run until it exits.

 ## Example